2nd August 2020

 Car and foot passengers are staggered for safety and once in the stairwell you can either head to your car or move down to the front of the ferry ready to walk off with your pooch.
 Members of staff will be on hand safely guiding passengers off the ship.

 Looking for more dog-friendly ferry travel advice?
-We’ve got you covered, part one of this three-part blog series focuses on dog friendly ways to travel to Wightlink’s ferry terminals.
+We’ve got you covered, part one of this three-part blog series focuses on dog friendly ways to travel to our ferry ports.
 And, the third is an essential guide to pet friendly travel on the Isle of Wight.

-It’s also worth reading Wightlink’s ‘Travelling by ferry with your Pet’ webpage for some more useful guidance about bringing your dog onboard.
+It’s also worth reading our ‘Travelling by ferry with your Pet’ webpage for some more useful guidance about bringing your dog onboard.